Physik-Institut-UZH/grafana/README.md

 ## Why this is a bad idea

-This plugin is basically meant for alarm aknowledge, however it does not really solve the problem.
+This plugin is basically meant for alarm aknowledge, however by doing so it creates an additional problem.
-The idea is that you have this thing beeping untill somebody `aknowledge` it and fix the problem.
+The idea is that you have this thing beeping untill somebody `aknowledge` it and fix the issue.
 This is a bad idea because:

-- You can achieve the same effect by configuring it on your smartphone, making the smartphone ring at intervalls untill you actually see the SMS.
-Android can do it, not sure about IPhone.
 - It is annoying to have a beeping sound repeatedly when an alarm is firing (especially in the assembly hall), so this will push the users to deactivate the firing alarms on Grafana, which is an anti-pattern because soon or later you will forget to turn the alarm on again (once the issue is fixed).
 - Alert-Manager silences (which is the right practice to employ) do not shut-down this sound-plugin, so the thing will keep beeping.
+- You can achieve the same effect by configuring it on your smartphone, making the smartphone ring at intervalls untill you actually see the SMS.
+Android can do it, probably IPhone too.

 ## Grafana